 Zinc: found in beef, herring, maple syrup, turkey, wheat bran, sunflower seeds; children with Down’s Syndrome and people with obesity tend to have lower levels of Zinc.
 For other foods and supplements, check this list from Cognitune.

-Not eating too many raw goitrogens – these are food sources that contain iso-thio-cyanates that interfere with gland functioning.
+Avoid too many raw goitrogens – these are food sources that contain iso-thio-cyanates that interfere with gland functioning.
 They include cruciferous vegetables from the Brassica family, e.g., cabbage, broccoli, Brussels sprouts, turnips, rutabaga, mustard, kohlrabi, radishes, cauliflower, cassava, millet, and kale.
 They only cause problems when eaten in large quantities and raw.

-Peaches, peanuts, pine nuts, spinach, and strawberries can also inhibit thyroid function when eaten in large amounts.
+Reduce certain foods - such as peaches, peanuts, pine nuts, spinach, and strawberries can also inhibit thyroid function when eaten in large amounts.
 There is no need to eliminate these food items from diet but it helps if one avoids eating in large quantities and over a long period.

 Avoid excessive soy in diet – soy is one of the best natural sources of protein that is also vegetarian and vegan.
 But the estrogen-like compounds in it can block absorption and action of thyroid hormones when consumed in excess.